davidrbourke/DVA-C02/Lambda.md

 Two ways:

-- CRON or Rate EventBridge Rule to trigger on scheduled to invoke Lambda
+- CRON or Rate EventBridge Rule to trigger on schedule to invoke Lambda
 - CodePipeline EventBridge Rule to trigger on state changes to invoke Lambda

 ### Demo 3